 The majority of the education courses in the MAT programs are offered on weekday evenings.
-Courses typically meet face to face every other week with online instruction during the alternate weeks.
+Courses typically meet face to face every other week with online instruction during the alternate weeks (hybrid).
 A few education courses and many undergraduate content area courses are offered in a face to face, classroom based format, meeting weekly in the evenings.
 Summer session courses are offered primarily on weekday evenings.
-Summer courses are offered in a mix of formats from all online to all face-to-face.
+Summer courses are offered in a mix of formats from hybrid, face-to-face, to one-week intensives.